absferdous/surfalert/README.txt

 ## 🚀 BOOST CONVERSIONS WITH DIFFERENT NOTIFICATIONS ##

-- **Sales Notifications:** With NotificationX, you can easily design attention-grabbing Sales Notifications to increase your sales rate.
+- **Sales Notifications:** With SurfAlert, you can easily design attention-grabbing Sales Notifications to increase your sales rate.
 If you have WooCommerce or Easy Digital Downloads installed, you can display the recent purchase activity by other customers to influence the website visitors.
 [More sources in Pro: LearnDash, Envato, Themeforest, CodeCanyon)]

 - **WP Comments:** Let you shows the recent comments made by users on your WordPress posts as a notification alert.
 This is helpful to gain immediate attention from your visitors to check out the specified posts.